chrismeserole/gbNgram/README.md

 Here the line for "Muslim" shows how often "Muslim poet", "muslim poet", "Muslim historian", "muslim historian",  "Muslim writer" or "muslim writer" appears in a given year -- as well, again, as the plural of each term.

+As you can see, when describing literary figures, "Moslem" was used slightly more often than "Muslim" early in the 20th century -- but afterward it steadily dropped out of use.

 # Installation